 Required Notice to Students Concerning Penalties for Drug Violations

-NewSchool of Architecture and Design (see above concerns regarding the need to have consistency with the institution’s name) must provide each student written notice advising of the penalties for drug violations under The Higher Education Act (Title IV, Section 484(r)).
+NewSchool of Architecture & Design must provide each student written notice advising of the penalties for drug violations under The Higher Education Act (Title IV, Section 484(r)).
 Suspension of eligibility applies only for offenses which occur while the student is enrolled in college and receiving Title IV federal financial aid.
 The suspension applies only to federal aid and all other aid is subject to policies of the college or other fund source.

 Section 484(r) SUSPENSION OF ELIGIBILITY FOR DRUG-RELATED OFFENSES